Desire32/langchain-upstash-redis/README.md

 ## How does it work?

+Session_hash is needed for random session key generation, every time we launch llm, we would have different sessions
 ```bash
 global session_hash
 session_hash = str(random.randint(1000000, 9999999))
 ```

+This is how we make a connection between llm and upstash redis, where we need to initialize our url-env and token-env
 ```bash
 history = UpstashRedisChatMessageHistory(
     url=os.getenv("URL"), token=os.getenv("TOKEN"), ttl=10000, session_id=(f"{session_hash}")
 )
 ```

+ChatPromptTemplate allows us to create an individual llm behavior, depends on your fantasy :)
 ```bash
 prompt_template = ChatPromptTemplate(
     [ # choose the system's attitude